Smart device apps may foster bad choices

 Monitoring and limiting use

-To help with that task of monitoring smart device use, Elgersma recommends using apps such as Bark, Limitly, Trackidz, or VISR.
+To help with that task of monitoring smart device use, options include apps such as Bark, Limitly, Trackidz, or VISR.

 Detective Olson noted that there are routers designed to allow parental control of internet access.
 Two of those are Koala Safe and Circle With Disney.